Broken or cracked Nintendo Switch screen: should you fix it on your own?

 Do you have experience repairing electronics?

 Fixing a cracked or broken Nintendo Switch screen may sound like an easy DIY project.
-But if you're not familiar with the parts that make up your Switch, this repair might be difficult.
+In reality, it's one of the more challenging Nintendo Switch repairs.

 Is your Switch covered by a warranty?